vuejs/vue-loader/README.md

 </script>
 ```

-And you can import using the `src` attribute (note you'll have to save the vue file to trigger a rebuild since the imported file is not tracked by Webpack as a dependency):
+And you can import using the `src` attribute:

 ``` html
 <style lang="stylus" src="style.styl"></style>